How Much Does Private School Cost? Breakdown of Tuition (2025)

 - Schools enroll with RaiseRight (it’s free to join).

-- With every purchase, you earn a percentage back (6% average), which you can apply to offset tuition costs or other educational expenses.
+- With each purchase, the school earns a percentage back (6% on average and up to 20%+), which they can apply to offset families' tuition costs or delegate toward other expenses, like extracurricular activities or field trips.

-The private school you’re considering may already have a RaiseRight program.
-If they do, you’ll just need their unique enrollment code to join the program and start earning.
+Also, the private school you’re considering may already have a RaiseRight program.
+If they do, you just need their unique enrollment code to join the program and start earning.

 If your preferred school hasn’t partnered with RaiseRight yet, it’s not too late to start!
-Connect with the school’s administration or contact the individual(s) who manage fundraising for the private school.
+Connect with the school’s administration or contact the individual(s) who manage fundraising or financial aid for the private school.